GECO: Generative Image-to-3D within a SECOnd: Method

 \section{Method}

 In this section, we introduce \sysname{} -- a novel image-to-3D generative model that achieves both efficient sampling and high-quality generation.
-More precisely, given a single image of an object and a random noise $\bz$, \sysname{} learns a single-step generator to output 3D representations (Splatter Images~\cite{szymanowicz2023splatter} in our setting) of the object.
-An illustration of our proposed model is shown in \cref{fig:pipeline} where multi-view images are used as an intermediate representation similar to \cite{li2023instant3d,tang2024lgm}.
-We learn our models efficiently using a two-stage distillation approach given pre-trained multi-view diffusion and reconstruction models, where we first learn an efficient multi-view generator based on variational score distillation (VSD, \cref{subsec:gen}), and then finetune the full model with a 3D consistent distillation algorithm (\cref{subsec:recon}).
+More precisely, given a single image of an object and a random noise $\bz$, \sysname{} learns a single-step generator to output 3D representations (we mainly experimented on meshes in this paper) of the object.
+An illustration of our proposed model is shown in \cref{fig:pipeline} where multi-view images are used as an intermediate representation similar to \cite{li2023instant3d,xu2024instantmesh}.
+We learn our models efficiently using a two-stage distillation approach given pre-trained multi-view diffusion and reconstruction models, where we first learn an efficient multi-view generator based on variational score distillation (VSD, \cref{subsec:gen}), and then finetune our model with a 3D consistent distillation algorithm (\cref{subsec:recon}).
+The learning pipeline is shown in \cref{fig:learning_pipeline}.